oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 Also, if you run the `docker images` command, then you will see a Docker image named `model-in-image:WLS-v1`.

+> Note: If you have Kubernetes cluster worker nodes that are remote to your local machine, then you need to put the image in a location that these nodes can access.
+See [Ensuring your Kubernetes cluster can access images](#ensuring-your-kubernetes-cluster-can-access-images).

 #### Deploy resources - Introduction

 In this section, you will deploy the new image to namespace `sample-domain1-ns`, including the following steps: